mitar/meshblu-npm/README.md

 Phase 1 - Build a network and realtime API for enabling machine-to-machine communications.

-Here are several quick screencasts that demostrate what you can do with Skynet:
+Here are several quick screencasts that demostrate what you can do with Meshblu (formelly known as Skynet):

 [Screencast 1: What is Skynet?](http://www.youtube.com/watch?v=cPs1JNFyXjk)